 April 1 at 11:59 pm ET.
-Grant period begins the following January.
+Grant period begins no earlier than the following January.

 October 1 at 11:59 pm ET.
-Grant period begins the following July.
+Grant period begins no earlier than the following July.

 Applications must be submitted in English on the Fluxx grant portal.

 The online submission form will become available 8-12 weeks before the application deadlines.
 Start completing the application as early as possible; the application is extensive, and the portal will close at the deadline.

 Projects must be about the persecution of Jews by the Nazis and/or their collaborators, or its consequences.